A

 Uninitialized data segment, often called the “bss” segment, named after an ancient assembler operator that stood for “block started by symbol.”
 Data in this segment is initialized by the kernel to arithmetic 0 before the program starts executing

-For instance a variable declared static int i; would be contained in the BSS segment.
+instance a variable declared static int i; would be contained in the BSS

 For instance a global variable declared int j; would be contained in the BSS segment.